Eschatologue/CM_wiki/docs/lore/glossary.md

 *Species*

-Abhumans, or Aberrant Humans, are a subgroup of humans, also known as "Londiniers."
+Abhumans, or Aberrant Humans, are a subgroup of humans, also known as "Londoners."
 Characterised by their human traits, but lacking a connection to the Weave and possessing a weaker physical strength compared to other species found on Antares.

 In modern times, the term has taken on a derogatory connotation, used in Gallian society to refer to those of lower social status.